VSU-Web-Services/course-equivalency/README.md

    - Searching state and school performs similar functions by click
    - Toggle from full production application and 'trainingwheels' adds hide class to respective classes
 - Toggle fullview is handled by JS for cross-platform compatibility -function `toggleFull` switches fullscreen off or on.
-This is implemented in JavaScript for legacy support and cross-platform compatibilty.
+This is implemented in Vanilla JavaScript for legacy support and cross-platform compatibilty.

 ---